 We hold learner data for the year in which the learner studies plus 6 years; the exception is enrolment data which is held for the year in which you study plus 25 years.
 Safeguarding records are held for 3 years or until the learner leaves BAES, whichever is the later date.

-We do not share information about our learners with anyone without consent unless the law and our policies allow us to do so.
+We do not share information about our learners with anyone other than those listed above without consent unless the law and our policies allow us to do so.

 Our learners aged 16-19